digitalrebar/provision/doc/quickstart.rst

     drpcli bootenvs uploadiso ubuntu-20.04-install # optional, requires at least 3G of free space drpcli bootenvs uploadiso centos-8-install # optional, requires at least 30G of free space

+Note that ``drpcli bootenvs uploadiso`` command is a helper command that combines two common steps.
+It fetchs the ISO referenced in the bootenv from the internet and then uploads the ISO to Digital Rebar.
+If you perform these steps many times, we recommend storing the downloaded ISO media locally and then uploading it using ``drpcli isos upload``.

-We recommend reviewing the :ref:`rs_qs_ux_bootstrap` to ensure that all steps have been completed.
+Review the :ref:`rs_qs_ux_bootstrap` to ensure that all steps have been completed.

 .. _rs_qs_first_machine: